 Once you get to the island you’ve got a choice to make; either follow the main cobblestone road that slowly winds its way up towards the abbey, or climb the ramparts and walk the walls until you’re at the top.
 It was quite busy when we visited, so we went with the ramparts.
 This involves more stairs and climbing, so fewer people choose to go this route.
 Walking along the wall will also reward you with stunning views of the surrounding area.

 If you want to visit the abbey itself then we highly recommend purchasing your tickets online before you arrive.
-We didn’t and we couldn’t get in, so learn from our mistake.
+We didn’t and we couldn’t get in, so learn from our mistake!
 A visit to the abbey also gives you a nice break from the crowds.

 6. Visit Bayeux and its famous tapestry